makersacademy/bowling-challenge/README.md

 One note on refactoring: ESLint was extremely helpful in this process.
 Also, I do not regret having spent some time on setting up the Jasmine plugin.
 I loaded the AirBnB style guide within ESLint by default, I find it extremely solid and coherent.

 For this challenge, I decided to implement functionalities one at a time.
-To sum it up, this was the process I followed for the business logic, dividing it into three main parts:
+To sum it up, this was the process I followed for the business logic, dividing it into four main parts:

 PART 1:
 - Created Frame Class that takes up to 2 rolls